List of Marvel Comics characters: B: Beetle in other media

+Behemoth

+Behemoth is the name of several characters appearing in American comic books published by Marvel Comics.

+Kay-Twelve

+Kay-Twelve is a robot with synthetic clay-like muscles who was created by the Committee to fight Werewolf by Night.

+Hulk clone

+Behemoth is a clone of Hulk created by the Master of the World.
+Behemoth and his fellow clones go on to form Strikeforce One.

 Bei the Blood Moon

 Bei the Blood Moon is a character appearing in American comic books published by Marvel Comics.
 Created by writers Jonathan Hickman and Tini Howard and artist Pepe Larraz, she first appeared in X of Swords: Stasis (December 2020).

 Bei is a mutant from Arakko.
 For the first few decades of her life, she did not speak.
 The first time she did, she inadvertently leveled a mountain with her powers.
 She became renowned on Arakko as a huntress and warrior of great skill.

 Bei is recruited to participate in the X of Swords tournament arranged by Saturnyne.
 Her first challenge is against Krakoan mutant Cypher, but rather than battle, the two were made to marry each other.
-Bei later participates in two more challenges: a dance contest and a duel with Cable, both of which she won.
+Bei later participates in two more challenges: a dance contest and a duel with Cable, both of which she wins.
 During Annihilation's invasion of Krakoa at the end of the tournament, Bei allies with Cypher and the Krakoans to repel the Amenthi Daemons.
 She remains married to Cypher after the battle and moves to Krakoa to live with him.

-Bei joins Excalibur in the fight against King Arthur and Merlyn's invasion of Otherworld.
-When the Starlight Citadel falls, she retreats to Krakoa with the rest of the team (save Captain Britain) before the gate linking the two realms is destroyed.

-When Cypher intervenes in Mystique and Destiny's attempt to kill Moira MacTaggert, Bei comes with him as backup, along with Warlock and Krakoa.
-She later joins the Knights of X in the quest for the Siege Perilous and helps overthrow Merlyn and Arthur's anti-mutant regime in Otherworld.

-After Cypher is swallowed by Krakoa, a distraught Bei battles Genesis on Planet Arakko during the Genesis War, both to defend her people and distract herself from her grief.
-When the war ends, she remains on Arakko to assist with recovery efforts until Apocalypse invites her to reunite with Cypher, now freed from Krakoa.
-Bei is reunited with Cypher after his transformation into Revelation, the heir of Apocalypse.